foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/khajiit-deathknight.md

 * **Reflect Damage:** *You reflect 50% of incoming melee damage back at your attacker.*
 * **Resist Magic:** *Your Magic Resistance is increased by 25%.*

 With a great weapon your power attacks are frightening.
 Boosting them makes them even more so.
-Reflecting damage back at attackers is tempting alternative, and you're sturdy enough to do it, but you could always be sturdier against mages.
+Reflecting damage back at attackers is a tempting alternative, and you're sturdy enough to do it, but you could always be sturdier against mages.

 #### Gloves